Skip to main content

 HIGH PREVALENCE

-Wheat and rye omnipresent in Lithuanian cuisine.
-Rye bread (rugine duona) served with every meal, cultural icon.
-Wheat flour used in dumplings, pastries, sauces as thickener.
+Wheat and rye are everywhere.
+Rye bread (rugine duona) comes with every meal and carries real cultural weight, while wheat flour goes into dumplings, pastries, and sauces as a thickener.

 COMMONLY FOUND IN: